Introducing EverlawAI Assistant for Government Agencies

 See EverlawAI Assistant in Action

-Everlaw, in partnership with Carahsoft, will host a webinar on August 20 to demonstrate how EverlawAI Assistant can transform legal services in the public sector.
-Register for the event today.
+Everlaw, in partnership with Carahsoft, recently showcased how EverlawAI Assistant can transform legal services in the public sector.
+Watch the event on-demand today or simply request a demo for a personalized introduction.

 Damini Marwaha is a Product Marketing Manager at Everlaw, where she focuses on supporting technological transformation in law firms and government agencies.
 A graduate of Claremont McKenna College and the Stephen Ross School of Business at the University of Michigan, Damini previously worked in management and business-building roles at Dell Technologies, Uber, DaVita, and more.